Sm00thix/CVMatrix/benchmarks/README.md

 pip3 install pandas matplotlib
 ```

 Execute the following commands to generate the benchmark.
-Note, that this starts with a deletion of the provided benchmarks in `benchmark_results.csv` and ends with an overwrite of the provided plots in `benchmark.png`.
+Note, that this starts with a deletion of the provided benchmarks in `benchmark_results.csv` and ends with an overwrite of the provided plots in `benchmark_cvmatrix.png` and `benchmark_cvmatrix_vs_naive.png`.
 ```shell
 rm benchmark_results.csv
 python3 benchmark.py